 It is a vital device in power transmission that links the generating stations and the users.

 A transformer comprises a pair of coils wound around a laminated magnetic core.
 The winding that supplies alternating current (AC) to the transformer is the primary winding or coil while the output coil is the secondary winding.

-Transformers can either be a step up, or a step down.
+A transformer can either be a step up or a step-down.
 A step-up transformer converts a low voltage, and high AC current into a high voltage, and low current.

-While the step down-converts a high AC voltage and low current, to a low voltage, and high AC current.
+While a step down transformer converts a high AC voltage and low current, to a low voltage, and high AC current.

 Although we have different transformers, they still share common features.
 Below are the characteristics of an electrical transformer